PhD / PostDoc Positions

-We are currently looking for several highly-motivated PhD students or PostDocs in the area of computer vision and/or machine learning.
+We are always looking for highly-motivated PhD students or PostDocs in the area of computer vision and/or machine learning.

 We are looking for PostDocs and PhD students with excellent analytical skills that are highly-motivated, curious, and creative.
 PostDoc applicants should demonstrate an internationally visible research record in computer vision and/or machine learning, with publications in the leading venues.
 PhD applicants should have a Master’s degree (or equivalent) in computer science, mathematics, or a closely related field with an outstanding academic record.
 A background in computer vision and/or machine learning is a plus, but more importantly solid mathematical and programming skills are required.
 Knowledge of German is not required, but strong English skills are expected.

-The Visual Inference group was founded in 2007 and conducts research in several areas of computer vision with an emphasis on statistical methods and machine learning.
+The Visual Inference Lab was founded in 2007 and conducts research in several areas of computer vision with an emphasis on applying and developing statistical methods and machine learning approaches.
 We regularly publish in the premier vision conferences and journals; our work has received several awards, including paper prizes at ICCV and CVPR.
-Recent projects include probabilistic models of low-level vision, image restoration, optical and scene flow, semantic segmentation, human tracking, as well as object detection.

 TU Darmstadt is one of the leading technical universities in Germany.
 Its Computer Science department consistently ranks among the top 5 in Germany.
-TU Darmstadt offers a quite unique environment for research in computer vision, with 3 full-time faculty and 3 adjunct faculty in visual computing at large, 4 full-time faculty in robotics and learning, as well as ample interaction across the group boundaries.
+Moreover, TU Darmstadt is one of Europe's strongest research institutions in the area of artificial intelligence.

 Darmstadt is a very livable medium-size city in the Rhein-Main metropolitan area very close to Frankfurt.